A Full Guide to DIY Roof Installation

 Install self-stick underlayment under the metal flashing.
 If you need more than one flashing in your valley, lay them both in place and make sure they’re straight before nailing them down.

 Finish installing felt paper on the rest of the roof, overlapping the self-stick underlayment.
-Be careful when you trim back the felt paper so you don't slice into the underlayment.
-Photo 7 shows the underlayment covering the felt on one edge a couple of inches.
+Be careful when you trim back the felt paper so you don’t slice into the underlayment.
+Ideally, the underlayment should cover the felt on one edge for a couple of inches.
 This will keep water farther away from the inside corner of the fascia.
 You can extend the center out even more but not so far that water overshoots your gutters if you have them.

 Be careful not to nail your shingles any closer than 8 in. from the center of the valley.
 Once all the shingles are installed, snap lines as guides to trim them off.
 There should be 6 in. of the valley exposed on top (3 in. on each side), and each side of the valley should widen 1/8 in. for every linear foot of the valley run.
 So, if you have a valley run of 16 ft., your valley exposure would be 6 in. on the top and 10 in. on the bottom.